Bhagya3009/Bhagya3009/README.md

 		hobbies = [
 				'Travelling',
 				'Watching Mystery,Crime Movies And WebSeries',
-				'Being up all Night chasing that ONE BUG...'
+				'Being up all Night chasing that ONE AIM...'
 			]

 	def getCity():